September 20, 2018

 "At this time of challenge and stress in the world, it is comforting to know that people open their hearts and give back to those less fortunate," commented Allen Wong, director of the Advanced Education in General Dentistry program which is housed at the Union City clinic.

 Another opportunity for veterans to receive oral health care will be on Nov.
 8, when the Dugoni School of Dentistry will offer free dental checkups.
-Veterans can call 415.400.8247 to schedule an appointment.
+For San Francisco, please call 415.400.8247 to schedule an appointment; for Union City call 510.489.5200.
 More information is available here ›

 Since the first East Bay Stand Down, held in 1999, the goal has been to provide a respite for the homeless and at-risk veterans from their daily environment.
 Approximately 5,000 veterans, and their families, have received assistance via this event.
 The fiduciary agent for the EBSD is the Diablo Valley Veterans Foundation (DVVF), a 501(c)(3) non-profit corporation.